alex-bl/CompilerConstruction/cc_team02/README.md

 ### CMake

-This build-tool is used for developing because it exists for longer than meson (which is very new) and hence it provides already a good tool support for IDEs.
-It is not considered the "default-build-tool" for this project because it requires more effort to setup.
-But it is a nice build-tool too.
+This build-system is used for developing because it exists for longer than meson (which is very new) and hence it provides already a good tool support for IDEs.
+It is not considered the "default-build-system" for this project because it requires more effort to setup.
+But it is a nice build-system too.

 Additional minimal prerequisites for a build with **cmake**: